Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 LL-37 represents the only human cathelicidin antimicrobial peptide, functioning as a first-line defense against bacterial, viral, and fungal pathogens.
 This 37-amino acid peptide disrupts microbial cell membranes through electrostatic interactions, creating pores that lead to pathogen death (Hancock et al., Nature Reviews Microbiology, 2021).

-Beyond direct antimicrobial activity, LL-37 serves as an immunomodulator, recruiting neutrophils and monocytes to infection sites while promoting wound healing through angiogenesis stimulation.
+Beyond direct antimicrobial activity, LL-37 is an immunomodulator, recruiting neutrophils and monocytes to infection sites while promoting wound healing through angiogenesis stimulation.
 Research shows LL-37 maintains activity against antibiotic-resistant bacteria, including MRSA and VRE strains (Wuerth et al., Antimicrobial Agents and Chemotherapy, 2022).

 The peptide's unique dual mechanism makes it particularly valuable for patients with compromised immune systems or chronic infections.
 Plasma concentrations peak within 30-60 minutes of subcutaneous administration, with effects lasting 6-12 hours.